Modernising the Palestinian Police Force

 Title: German-Palestinian Police Partnership Programme

 Country: Palestinian Territories

-Lead executing agency: Palestinian Authority (PA); Palestinian Ministry of Interior (MoI); Palestinian Civil Police (PCP)
+Lead executing agency: Palestinian Ministry of Interior (MoI); Palestinian Civil Police (PCP)

-The Palestinian police force operates to professional standards.
-Its approach is community-oriented and in accordance with the principles of the rule of law.
-The police force ensures public safety and order while respecting human rights.
+The Palestinian Civil Police (PCP) operates professionally, in accordance with the needs of the Palestinian citizens and abides by the rule of law.
+The police ensure public safety and order while respecting human rights.

 Since 2010 the German Federal Government has been supporting the PCP through the GIZ programme Strengthening of Police Structures in the Palestinian Territories.
 This programme builds on the achievements of four previous phases, during which a standardised blueprint for community police stations was developed, community policing was introduced, and a mobile police stations mechanism was established.

 The new programme continues to foster the community-based policing approach already introduced and establishes it within the PCP.
 In addition, measures are being carried out to further improve police leadership and personnel management.

 A new project component is police professionalisation in investigative techniques, including crime scene management and forensics.
 The Federal German Criminal Police Office provides experts on how to operate an Automated Fingerprint Identification System (AFIS), while the programme brings in curriculum development methods, specialised equipment, logistics and IT-infrastructure.